Generalized Second Law and Thermodynamical Aspects of $f(Q,\mathcal{T})$ Gravity: Thermodynamics in Gravity

 For a homogeneous and isotropic FLRW universe, the Misner–Sharp energy is well defined \cite{Misner1964} and can be adapted to cosmology through the apparent horizon radius $R_{A} = 1/H$.
 In this case, the unified first law (\ref{12}) takes an explicit form \cite{Bak2000}

-This expression provides a direct relationship between the change in total energy inside the apparent horizon and cosmic expansion, including the contribution of matter energy density $\rho$ and pressure $p$.

-On the other hand, the thermodynamic interpretation of horizon dynamics can be obtained by combining the Clausius relation with horizon entropy and temperature.
-Cai and Kim \cite{Cai2005}, and later Padmanabhan \cite{Padmanabhan2010}, established that the apparent horizon of an FLRW universe satisfies
+This expression relates the change in total energy inside the apparent horizon.
+It depends on the cosmic expansion.
+It also includes the energy density $\rho$ and pressure $p$.
+On the other hand, a thermodynamic view can be used.
+This comes from the Clausius relation.
+It also uses horizon temperature and entropy. \cite{Cai2005} first showed this connection.
+Later, \cite{Padmanabhan2010} extended the idea.
+They showed that the apparent horizon in an FLRW universe satisfies this relation.

 where $T_h$ and $S_h$ denote the temperature and entropy associated with the horizon, respectively.
 Eq. (\ref{14}) generalizes the standard Clausius relation to a cosmological setting, thereby linking the energy flow across the horizon with the changes in entropy and work density.